-LAHSA has granted Homeless Management Information Systems (HMIS) licenses to a limited number of healthcare related organizations, including some managed care organizations, so that they may check to see if someone is known to homeless service providers, and either refer them for services or reconnect them to a service provider.
+LAHSA has granted HMIS licenses to a limited number of healthcare-related organizations, including some managed care organizations, so that they may check to see if someone is known to homeless service providers and can either refer them for services or reconnect them to a service provider.
 LAHSA maintains an active role in creating partnerships between homeless service providers and healthcare providers.
-Localized HMIS models vary but include funded and nonfunded partnerships between homeless service providers and healthcare institutions, including hospitals, clinics, and managed care organizations.
+Localized HMIS models vary but include funded and non-funded partnerships between homeless service providers and healthcare institutions, including hospitals, clinics, and managed care organizations.